-potentially accessible human mission destinations were culled from the SBDB in June 2009.
-Over the interval from 2020 to 2050, these destinations give rise to at least 58 potential mission opportunities coinciding with NEO/Earth encounters closer than ~0.1 AU.
+A three-stage survey process to identify and assess human NEO mission prospects has been documented and applied to JPL's current SBDB in the context of anticipated human exploration capabilities beyond LEO.
+No less than 36 potentially accessible human mission destinations were culled from the SBDB in June 2009.
+Over the interval from 2020 to 2050, these destinations give rise to at least 58 potential mission opportunities coinciding with NEO encounters closer than 0.1 AU from Earth.
 Of these opportunities, half a dozen require storable propulsive capability at the NEO destination less than the 3 km/s change-in-velocity assumed as an initial accessibility criterion.
 If this capability is augmented, viable mission opportunities proliferate dramatically.
-As the SBDB is populated with an order of magnitude more NEOs in the coming decades, opportunities using any exploration capability appreciably beyond that achieved during the Apollo Program will increase unconditionally.
-To illustrate this population explosion, Stage #1's filter again polled the SBDB in November 2009.
-From discoveries catalogued in the 5 months since June, (2009 OS5) and (2009 RT1) have joined the Accessible 36 as potential human exploration destinations,
+As the SBDB is populated with an order of magnitude more NEOs in the coming decades, opportunities using any exploration capability appreciably beyond that achieved during the Apollo Program will increase by at least a factor of 10.

+To illustrate this population explosion, Stage 1's filter again polled the SBDB in November 2009.
+From discoveries catalogued in the five months since June 2009, 2009 OS5 and 2009 RT1 have joined the 36 initially identified accessible NEOs as potential human exploration destinations.